 What is this test?

-This is a urine test to screen for a class of medicines called benzodiazepines.
-Benzodiazepines are central nervous system depressants.
+This is a urine test to check for a type of medicine called benzodiazepine.
+Benzodiazepines are medicines that depress the central nervous system.
 They are used to sedate patients, help them sleep, prevent seizures, ease anxiety, and relax muscle spasms.
-These medicines are often informally called tranquilizers, sleeping pills, and muscle relaxants.
+These medicines are also called tranquilizers, sleeping pills, and muscle relaxants.

 Examples of common antianxiety medicines, muscle relaxants, and antiseizure medicines include: